Symmetries and Critical Dimensions of Tensionless Branes: Conclusions and discussions

 \section{Conclusions and discussions}

 For general $p$ and the chosen vacua, we obtain the quantum anomaly with respect to the algebra $\mathfrak{g}^{(p)}_{\lambda}$.
-The consistency of a quantum gauge system then requires \eqref{eq:QuantumAnomaly} to vanish.
-We first consider the leading term.
-When $p=1$, we have only one condition
+The consistency of a quantum gauge system then requires the total central charge to vanish.
+When $p=1$, the leading term gives the constraint

 which has two nontrivial and sensible solutions,

 and